alievk/avatarify-python/README.md

 * *Avatar image is frozen*: In Zoom, try Stop and Start Video.
 * *`bash run_mac.sh` crashes with "Cannot open camera"*: Try to change CAMID in `run_mac.sh` from `0` to `1` or `2`
 * `pipe:0: Invalid data found when processing input`: Make sure `CAMID` in `scripts/settings.sh` is correct.
 Use `v4l2-ctl --list-devices` to query available devices.
+* `ASSERT: "false" in file qasciikey.cpp, line 501`.
+If you have several keyboard layouts, switch to English layout.

 ## Credits